minawalphonce/angular-gridview/README.md

 **Body**

-this part is the template that will be repeated.
+this part is the template that will be repeated.cii-grid-select-method

 *data-cii-grid-data-template*